 Amongst the cafes, bookstores and antique stores of Featherston, you'll find the Fell Locomotive Museum.
 It houses the only Fell engine in the world, once used on the Rimutaka Railway where its extra traction was specifically designed to cope with the steep incline.
 See the locomotive and its brake-van up close, and watch films that bring the old days of Wairarapa steam travel to life.

 Taste buds really get jumping at C’est Cheese, an artisan deli on the main street specialising in terrific New Zealand-made cheeses.
 Owner Paul Broughton offers something for everyone: from cumin-flecked gouda to French-style blues.
 Paul also stocks New Zealand salamis and exquisite local olive oils - in fact, every deli delight you could possibly need for a picnic.

-Take a tour with Hammonds to the spectacular south coast where you can enjoy fish and chips for lunch at the famous Lake Ferry Hotel, see seals and the red & white striped Palliser lighthouse before concluding the afternoon in Martinborough with a vineyard visit.
+Take a small group guided tour with Hammonds to the spectacular south coast where you can enjoy fish and chips for lunch at the famous Lake Ferry Hotel, see seals and the red & white striped Palliser lighthouse before concluding the afternoon in Martinborough with a vineyard visit.
 Green Jersey’s guided walking tour explores the coast and the incredible Pinnacles.

 Te Rakau Birding takes you out into the wetlands or onto the spit protecting Lake Onoke from the ocean where many birds make their home.
 A great way to explore more of the area and learn about the local wildlife.
 Super cute railway cabins double as accommodation on Western Lake Road.